harvardartmuseums/api-docs/README.md

 ## Paging through data

-By default, list requests return 10 records at a time.
+By default, requests return 10 records at a time.
 You can increase the number of records per page up to a maximum of 100 by setting the `size` parameter.
 Use the `page` parameter to page through large record sets.

 ```shell
 http://api.harvardartmuseums.org/object?size=5&page=42